SharePoint/sp-dev-docs/docs/general-development/choose-the-right-api-set-in-sharepoint.md

 - **The device on which the code runs.** The possibilities include a server in the SharePoint farm, an external server such as a server in the cloud, a client computer, and a mobile device.

-This topic provides an overview of the various API sets that are provided by SharePoint 2013.
+This topic provides an overview of the various API sets that are provided by SharePoint.
 Figure 1 shows which sets of APIs can be used to develop each of 13 common SharePoint-related applications.
 For many applications, you can choose from more than one API.